Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # Do not forget to set the default_tax to more than 0 or new towns will still begin with a tax of zero.
     minimumtax: '0.0'
   # Limits the maximum amount of bonus blocks a town can buy.
+  # This setting does nothing when town.max_purchased_blocks_uses_town_levels is set to true.
   max_purchased_blocks: '0'
+  # When set to true, the town_level section of the config determines the maximum number of bonus blocks a town can purchase.
+  max_purchased_blocks_uses_town_levels: 'true'
   # maximum number of plots any single resident can own
   max_plots_per_resident: '100'
   # maximum number used in /town claim/unclaim # commands.